ImperialCollegeLondon/PyProBE/docs/source/developer_installation.rst

       cd /path/to/your/directory

 2. Clone the repository to your local machine.
+This can be done either from the main PyProBE repository or your own fork.
 This creates a directory called PyProBE.

    .. code-block:: bash